UKHO/docs/software-engineering/strategy/engineering-strategy.md

 ### Purpose

-This strategy sets out how engineering (Software , Data and Test) at the UK Hydrographic Office (UKHO) enables the delivery of Defence, SOLAS and commercial obligations through sustainable, secure and resilient digital services, while supporting the development and retention of engineering talent.
+This strategy sets out how engineering (software, data and test) at the UK Hydrographic Office (UKHO) enables the delivery of Defence, SOLAS and commercial obligations through sustainable, secure and resilient digital services, while supporting the development and retention of engineering talent.

 ### Context

 UKHO delivers long‑lived, safety‑critical products in an environment of increasing digital demand.
 This strategy aligns with cross‑government Digital, Data and Technology (DDaT) expectations, while remaining tailored to UKHO’s specific mission.
-Software engineering is treated as a core organisational capability rather than a purely delivery-focused activity.
+Engineering is treated as a core organisational capability rather than a purely delivery-focused activity.

 ## 2. Strategic Outcomes

-The UKHO Software Engineering Strategy optimises for the following outcomes:
+The UKHO Engineering Strategy optimises for the following outcomes:

 - Reliable and resilient digital services that meet safety, availability and performance expectations
 - Sustainable systems that can be evolved rather than repeatedly replaced